thaihangchung7/thaihangchung7.github.io/_notes/computing.md

 ### Object Mode
 If Numba comes across Python code it cannot understand, it falls back to "Object Mode".
 For instance, as of Numba 0.51.2, dictionaries are not supported.
 If you try to compile a function with a dictionary with ```@jit```, you may be surprised to see that Numba was still able to compile the function since it uses Object mode to enable other Numba functionality.

-But given what was just said, in many cases, you can tell Numba provide information when type interface fails by pass the ``` nopython=True ```.
+But given what was just said, in many cases, you can tell Numba provide information when type interface fails by passing ``` nopython=True ``` into the decorator argument.
 In this case, you will come across the error:

 ``` python

 - argument 0: cannot determine Numba type of <class 'dict'>

 ```

+### Numpy ufuncs

 ### Numba ```@vectorize```